Can Transverse Mass Scaling Shed Light on the Event-Activity Dependence of $\Upsilon$ Mesons Production at LHC?: Introduction

 \section{Introduction}

-Based on a statistical thermodynamical approach, it was suggested~\cite{Hagedorn:346206} that hadron production in proton-proton (\pp) collisions scales with transverse mass of the particles.
-Transverse mass is defined as $\mT=\sqrt{\pT^{2}+m_{0}^{2}}$, where \pT is the momentum of the particle in the plane orthogonal to the collision axis, and $m_{0}$ is the hadron rest mass.
+Based on a statistical thermodynamical approach, it was suggested~\cite{Hagedorn:346206} that hadron production in proton-proton (\pp) collisions scales with the transverse mass of the produced particles.
+Transverse mass is defined as $\mT=\sqrt{\pT^{2}+m_{0}^{2}}$, where \pT is the momentum of the hadron in the plane orthogonal to the collision axis, and $m_{0}$ is its rest mass.
 This scaling was demonstrated experimentally in measurements at the ISR experiment~\cite{Alper:1973xrf,ALPER197375}.
-Although no longer thought to represent a fundamental hadronic temperature as originally proposed, it has since been used by many experiments and phenomenologists to study particle production in \pp and nucleus-nucleus collisions from the SPS to RHIC and the LHC~\cite{Bratkovskaya:1997dh,STAR:2006nmo,STAR:2006nmo,Altenkamper:2017qot}.
-In its more generalized, form based on Tsallis statistics~\cite{Tsallis:1987eu}, the original exponential form is often replaced with a power law, which better describes spectra at higher collision energies (\sqs).
+Although no longer thought to represent a fundamental hadronic temperature as originally proposed, it has since been used by many experiments and phenomenological studies to understand particle production in \pp and nucleus-nucleus collisions from the SPS to RHIC and the LHC~\cite{Bratkovskaya:1997dh,STAR:2006nmo,STAR:2006nmo,Altenkamper:2017qot}.
+The original expression of \mT-scaling~\cite{Hagedorn:346206} used an exponential form, but it may also be derived based on Tsallis statistics~\cite{Tsallis:1987eu} in which a power law provides a better description of particle spectra at higher collision energies (\sqs).
 Various extensions of the transverse-mass scaling incorporate different assumptions and are capable of describing a broad variety of experimental data with impressive precision~\cite{Grigoryan:2017gcg}.
-In this letter, a more qualitative approach is presented providing a plausible corollary to measurements of \Upsa mesons made by the CMS experiment in \pp collisions~\cite{CMS:2013jsu,CMS:2020fae}.
-CMS observed an intriguing correlation between the order of the \Upsn-meson state and the multiplicity of charged hadrons measured in the collision, and suggested that this may correspond to a suppression of the excited \Upsn states in \pp collisions.
-In this analysis, the \mT scaling assumption is used to define a baseline for excited \Upsa meson production from which suppression could be estimated.
+In this letter, an assumption of \mT scaling is used to provide a qualitative corollary to measurements of \Upsa mesons made by the CMS experiment in \pp collisions~\cite{CMS:2013jsu,CMS:2020fae}.
+CMS observed an intriguing correlation between the order of the \Upsn-meson state and the multiplicity of charged hadrons measured in \pp collisions and suggested that this may correspond to a suppression of the excited \Upsn states.
+In this analysis, the \mT-scaling assumption is used to define a baseline for excited \Upsa meson production from which suppression could be estimated.